Dave-team/Knowledge-base/Social.md

   - How was my weekend?
   - Do I have any plans for the next weekend?
   - Have I been up to anything exciting?
+  - What do I do?
+  - Where am I from?
 - Prepare this list of openers before social interactions so it's easier to remember and to put myself in the right mood.
 Remember that it takes work to become better at this.
 - Who are you likely to meet today?
 Spend some time thinking about anything specific you want to say/ask.
 Ideally something happening in their lives or shared interests to catch up on.
 - If I have lots going on in life, I will naturally have more to share.
 So get out there doing stuff.
 - Once I have an opinion about things - I can share them.
 So be curious about lots of topics, the news, dive deeper into things, collect facts and build opinions to share and discuss.
 - Prepare stories to tell.
 What did I experience?
 What am I up to?
 Then prepare a story around the topic
+- What topics do I want to talk about?
+E.g. read the news and bring up topics during a conversation.
+- Prepare topics to bring up when a dull moment hits.
+‘Has anyone seen any good films lately?’
 - One way to invoke my own stories is to look at ice breakers, table questions, conversations starters and practice answering them in my head.
+- Prepare a strategy to socialize: meet buddies, ask them to intro, go up to groups of people and intro myself.
+- Before a social event, socialize with someone else to get into the right mind/mood
+-	Feel psyched – listen to music, exercise, reframe the situation.

 **Random chit chat with colleagues**
 - Comment on the context